Connecting NICU babies & families with advanced secure camera technology.

 Sponsor a NICU Room

-Your company can provide the full AngelEyes technology for one NICU room in Tupelo or Amory for $10,0000.
-Call (662) 377-3613 for sponsorship information.
+Your company can provide the full AngelEyes technology for one NICU room in Tupelo or Amory for $5,000.
+Call (662) 377-3613 for sponsorship information or to make a multi-year pledge.